-All University staff should do the Information Security Essentials course and Data Protection Training.
+All University staff should do the Information Security Essentials and Data Protection Essentials awareness courses.

 Information Security Essentials

-This gives the basics about the most common kinds of attack, and shows how to protect ourselves from them.
+The course or appropriate alternative training is mandatory for staff, as stated in the Information Security Policy.
+This gives the basics about the most common kinds of attacks, and shows how to protect ourselves from them.

 About LinkedIn Learning